Configuring a Tor relay on Debian/Ubuntu

 Once your relay connects to the network, it will try to determine whether the ports you configured are reachable from the outside.
 This step is usually fast, but it may take a few minutes.
 Look for a log entry in your /var/log/tor/log like Self-testing indicates your ORPort is reachable from the outside.
 Excellent.
 If you don't see this message, it means that your relay is not reachable from the outside — you should re-check your firewalls, check that it's testing the IP and port you think it should be testing, etc.

 When it decides that it's reachable, it will upload a "server descriptor" to the directory authorities, to let clients know what address, ports, keys, etc your relay is using.
-After a few hours (to give it enough time to propagate), you can query Atlas or Globe to see whether your relay has successfully registered in the network.
+After a few hours (to give it enough time to propagate), you can query Atlas to see whether your relay has successfully registered in the network.

 5. Read about operational security to get ideas how you can increase the security of your computer.